pouriyajamshidi/benchmarks/anagram/README.md

 ### Closing Note

-`Go` surprised me once again with the amount of hoops that I had to jump through to solve such a simple problem; more than `Rust`.
+`Go` surprised me once again with the amount of hoops that I had to jump through to solve such a simple problem; writing the `Go` version was more complicated than `Rust`.